 The course will include transport around the locations selected where the light will be good for the shot planned.
 Tuition will also be provided on camera technique, composition and exposure control etc. The emphasis will be on shots that include the landscape around the railway as well as the steam trains themselves.
 The day will start at approx. 09.00hrs and continue through until approx. 18.00hrs with a packed lunch taken whilst out on location.

-Cost quoted for this workshop is per person/per day if held at the West Somerset Railway.
+Cost quoted for this workshop is per person/per day when held at the West Somerset Railway.

 Dates currently available for this workshop option are; TBA, please call to discuss.

 New dates to be advised Cost for this workshop will be £185.00 per head.